-As of the end of the current fiscal year, the governmental funds of the school district reported a combined ending fund balance of \$29,361,377, a decrease of \$9,844,388.
-As noted earlier, the consumption of bond proceeds for safety and security projects was the major contributing factor for the decrease.
-Of this total fund balance, \$16,182,553 is restricted by 1) by state law or by grant agreements for a specific purpose, \$8,481,062 is assigned, the bulk of which is assigned for the multidistrict cooperative agreement, \$4,578,240 is unassigned, and \$119,522 is non-spendable (inventory and prepaid expenditures).
+As of the end of the current fiscal year, the governmental funds of the school district reported a combined ending fund balance of \$30,408,974, an increase of \$1,047,597.
+As was mentioned earlier, the increase was primarily due to a larger than normal remaining fund balance at year-end in the general fund because expenditures that would normally be paid from the general fund were paid with ESSER and CARES money.
+Of this total fund balance, \$14,455,209 is restricted by 1) by state law or by grant agreements for a specific purpose, \$10,789,854 is assigned, the bulk of which is assigned for the multidistrict cooperative agreement, \$5,129,615 is unassigned, and \$34,296 is non-spendable (inventory and prepaid expenditures).

-The budgeted general funds are the main operating funds of the elementary and high school districts.
-At the end of the current fiscal year, \$609,170 of the fund balance was assigned for encumbrances, \$4,491,823 was unassigned and available for any general operations, and the remaining \$70,873 was non-spendable fund balance (prepaid expenditures).
-As a measure of the liquidity of this fund, it may be useful to compare the total fund balance of \$5,171,866 to total fund expenditures which represents approximately 9% of the total general fund expenditures.
+The general funds are the main operating funds of the elementary and high school districts.
+For financial statement reporting purposes, they are comprised of the elementary and high school general funds and flexibility funds, and the elementary interlocal fund.
+At the end of the current fiscal year, \$143,949 of the fund balance was assigned for encumbrances and \$7,819,284 was assigned for the multi-district cooperative agreement and flexibility funds, \$5,129,615 was unassigned and available for any general operations, and the remaining \$23,972 was non-spendable fund balance (prepaid expenditures).

+As a measure of the liquidity of this fund, it may be useful to compare the total fund balance of \$13,116,820 to total fund expenditures which represents approximately 22% of the total general fund expenditures.

 Helena School District operates eleven special revenue funds, which account for activities related to transportation of students; food service; tuition payment to out-of-district schools and facilities; employer retirement benefits; federal program activities; adult education; facility rentals; and technology programs.
-The District early implemented GASB Statement 84, Fiduciary Activities, in fiscal year 2020 and reclassified the student activity fund and scholarship fund as special revenue funds.
-The combined total fund balance of all special revenue funds at fiscal year-end is \$10,329,639.
-Of this total, \$48,649 is non-spendable prepaid expenses, \$7,983,665 is restricted by state law or grant agreements, \$2,297,325 assigned for encumbrances and by the District for a specific use.
+The combined total fund balance of these funds at fiscal year-end is \$11,548,943.
+Of this total, \$10,324 is non-spendable prepaid expenses, \$10,305,868 is restricted by state law or grant agreements, \$1,232,751 assigned for encumbrances and by the District for a specific use.

-The debt service funds have a total balance of \$32,502, a decrease of \$287,815 from the previous year.
-As of June 30, 2020, the outstanding general obligation debt in the elementary school was \$57,400,000.
+The debt service funds have a total balance of \$356,007, an increase of \$323,505 from the previous year.
+As of June 30, 2021, the outstanding general obligation debt in the elementary school was \$55,085,000.
 The high school does not have any general obligation debt.

-The capital projects funds have a total fund balance of \$8,224,888.
-A small portion (\$58,502) is assigned by the District for specific use.
-The remaining \$8,166,386 is restricted for safety and security projects related to the most recent bond issue in all elementary and middle school buildings, safety, security, energy conservation, equipping, remodeling or major maintenance projects.
+The capital projects funds have a total fund balance of \$5,387,204.
+A small portion (\$58,679) is assigned by the District for specific use.
+The remaining \$5,328,525 is restricted for the final phase of the safety and security projects, energy conservation, equipping, remodeling or major maintenance projects.
 In November 2013, district voters approved a ten-year building reserve levy for \$1,250,000 at the elementary district and \$750,000 at the high school district.
 The construction of the three new elementary schools and several of the safety and security projects in the elementary and middle school buildings were completed by August 2019.
-The remaining safety & security upgrades were substantially completed during fiscal year 2020.
+The remaining safety and security upgrades are expected to be completed by December 2021.